-- Shoot the Shaggy Dog: Any Legion Ending outcome, anyone of them will result in his death.
+- Shoot the Shaggy Dog: Any ending where the Legion wins will result in his death.

 - Sins of Our Fathers: If you convince him to fight with the other Remnants at Hoover Dam, you better be going for the House or Wild Card endings.
 Otherwise, he ends up being hunted by NCR Rangers or imprisoned indefinitely as a war criminal, despite being innocent of any crime other than being his father's son.

-- Smallsteps Hero: Doesn't really like sacrificing people for the greater good.
-For whatever reason, it takes convincing for him not to dislike you if you turn in Anderson, even though he stole water from NCR people and murdered the person sent to find out where it went.
-Sure, it was for the Freesiders, but come on!
+- Small Steps Hero: Doesn't really like sacrificing people for the greater good.
+It takes convincing for him not to dislike you if you turn in Anderson, even though he stole water from NCR people and murdered the person sent to find out where it went.

 - Specs of Awesome